Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 Not currently, support for Swarmkit is still being worked on in the upstream Moby project.
 You can track our progress [here](https://github.com/moby/moby/issues/33439).

 #### Do you support Docker Compose?
-Yes, as long as you [configure your Docker daemon](https://github.com/NVIDIA/nvidia-docker/wiki/Advanced-topics#default-runtime) to use the `nvidia` runtime as the default, you will be able to use `docker-compose` with GPU support.
-There is however an [issue](https://github.com/docker/compose/issues/5360) to relax this requirement.
+Yes, use Compose format `2.3` and add `runtime: nvidia` to your GPU service.
+Docker Compose must be version [1.19.0](https://github.com/docker/compose/releases/tag/1.19.0) or higher.
+You can find an example [here](https://github.com/NVIDIA/gpu-monitoring-tools/blob/master/exporters/prometheus-dcgm/docker-compose.yml).

 #### Do you support Kubernetes?
 Since Kubernetes 1.8, the recommended way is to use our official [device plugin](https://github.com/NVIDIA/k8s-device-plugin).
 Note that this is still alpha support.